The Best Types of Japanese Alcohol You Need to Try

 Photo by jazz3311/Shutterstock

-While nihonshu is fermented in a vaguely similar way to wine, shochu is a distilled liquor, more akin to vodka or whisky.
-It's also made with a variety of different ingredients.
-Apart from using rice as a base ingredient, you'll also find shochu made with sweet potato, barley, buckwheat and sugar cane, leading to large variety of different flavors.
+While nihonshu is fermented in a manner somewhat similar to wine, shochu is a distilled spirit, much like vodka or whisky.
+It can be crafted from a variety of ingredients—beyond rice, you’ll also find shochu made from sweet potatoes, barley, buckwheat, and sugar cane, resulting in a wide range of flavors.

-If you're trying it for the first time, it's advisable to try shochu mixed with soda or water first before going for it straight.
-You'll often also see it mixed with other drinks such as in highballs or 'lemon sours', which is made with lemon juice, soda and shochu.
+If you’re trying shochu for the first time, it’s a good idea to start by mixing it with soda or water before sipping it straight.
+You’ll often see it served in cocktails, such as highballs or "lemon sours," which combine lemon juice, soda, and shochu for a refreshing drink!

 Awamori